AVIANCA S A : RELEVANT INFORMATION (Form 6-K) | MarketScreener

 Avianca also reiterates, once again, that it is not aware of any other facts or material information (other than those previously disclosed to the market pursuant to the applicable information mechanisms) which may be the cause of any variation or volatility in the price of the Company's shares.

 The Company reminds the market that the Bankruptcy Court has set a hearing to consider approval of the Plan for October 26, 2021 at 10 a.m.
 (Eastern Time).
-The Bankruptcy Court has also set October 14, 2021 at 4 p.m.
-(Eastern Time) as the deadline to submit votes in respect of the Plan and October 19, 2021 at 4 p.m.
+The Company clarifies that the Bankruptcy Court (i) set October 15, 2021 at 4 p.m.
+(Eastern Time) as the deadline to submit votes in respect of the Plan (not October 14, 2021, as previously disclosed) and (ii) confirmed October 19, 2021 at 4 p.m.
 (Eastern Time) as the deadline to object to the Plan.

 Table A